 Facts and figures

-May 25, 2018 – The date that GDPR will be implemented across the EU, which will supersede the UK’s Data Protection Act.
+May 25, 2018 – The date that GDPR was implemented across the EU, which superseded the UK’s Data Protection Act.

 €20m – The maximum fine that could be imposed upon a business for failing to protect its data.
 That fine could either be €20m or 4% of a company’s global turnover, whichever figure is higher.
 Even though these figures would only apply in exceptional cases, the fines will still be significantly higher than anything previously handed out by the ICO.